Causes of Cerebellar Ataxia: From Stroke to Genetic Mutations

 Understanding Cerebellar Ataxia

 Cerebellar ataxia is a condition caused by damage to the cerebellum, the part of the brain responsible for coordination, balance, and muscle control.
 It leads to symptoms such as unsteady movement, poor coordination, and difficulty with speech or eye movements.
-There are three primary categories of factors that cause ataxia – hereditary, acquired and sporadic (Non-hereditary) degenerative.
+Cerebellar ataxia can be broadly classified into hereditary (genetic), acquired, and degenerative forms.
+Degenerative ataxias may be hereditary or sporadic (non-hereditary).

 Hereditary Causes of Cerebellar Ataxia